Tag - Wallis and Futuna

 A view of the lagoon and offshore islets from Wallis Islands.

-For those who do make the voyage, Wallis and Futuna offers a different kind of travel experience.
+Because of their relative isolation, Wallis and Futuna attracts few tourists.
+For those who do make the voyage, Wallis and Futuna offers a unique and authentic travel experience.

 Location